Livian1107/CS5346/vizsteps.md

 title: How to build a tooltip bar chart with d3?
 description: This is a step-by-step instruction to build a tooltip bar chart with d3.
 ---
+In this article, we will learn step-by-step how we can use d3 to build a bar chart with tooltip available.

+We will take Singapore GES Faculty emplotment rate data as example to perform the visualization.

+Here is a [quick look](./viz.html) at the final interactive chart.

 ## Step 1: Start with an empty HTML file
 ```html